RobertTalbert/discretecs/Video/scripts-module-1.md

 10110001 would be grouped as (1011)(0001) which would convert to (11)(1) or B1.
 Hexadecimal in other words represents a binary integer in one-fourth of its original length, which saves on storage.

 Finally here's a dad joke for you.
-Why did the computer programmer always get Christmas and Halloween mixed up?
+Why did the computer scientist always get Christmas and Halloween mixed up?

 It's because Oct 31 = Dec 25.